-By: Malcolm Wilhelm Faith, Grace, and Torah Ministries
+By: The FGT Team Faith, Grace, and Torah Ministries

 Many times we are told that there is a difference between the Law of Moses and the Law of God.
 Is that the case?
 What do the scriptures say?

 Proponents of this teaching like to claim that the Law of god was written by God himself (10 commandments) and are binding upon believers today while the Law of Moses was given only by the hand of Moses and was for a nation and time period.

 Let’s look at the first place the phrase “Law of Moses” appears:

 Jos 8:31 As Moses the servant of the LORD commanded the children of Israel, as it is written in the book of the law of Moses, an altar of whole stones, over which no man hath lift up any iron: and they offered thereon burnt offerings unto the LORD, and sacrificed peace offerings.32 And he wrote there upon the stones a copy of the law of Moses, which he wrote in the presence of the children of Israel.6 Be ye therefore very courageous to keep and to do all that is written in the book of the law of Moses, that ye turn not aside therefrom to the right hand or to the left;

 Now there are many more examples of the “Law of Moses” but now let us contrast that with the “Law of God”

 Jos 24:26 And Joshua wrote these words in the book of the law of God, and took a great stone, and set it up there under an oak, that was by the sanctuary of the LORD.

 2Ki 10:31 But Jehu took no heed to walk in the law of the LORD God of Israel with all his heart: for he departed not from the sins of Jeroboam, which made Israel to sin.

 At first glance it might seem that there are two different laws at work here but we already know that there is ONE Law!